mendix/docker-mendix-buildpack/upgrading-from-v4.md

 * rootfs images are no longer published to Docker Hub.
 * rootfs images are now based on [Red Hat Universal Base Image 8 minimal](https://developers.redhat.com/articles/ubi-faq) image.
+* CF Buildpack is packaged directly into the build image.

 ## Building rootfs images